mukaschultze/nativescript-windowed-modal/README.md

 This plugin overrides the `showModal()` from nativescript, making modals look and behave the same on Android and iOS.

-**NativeScript 5.x only, for older NS versions use 1.0.3 instead.**

 ## Installation

 ```cmd